Changing the way we

 I am the lactation consultant who couldn’t feed her kid.

 That’s a bit of an exaggeration, but this felt true to me once.
 I was a lactation consultant long before I was a mother.
 I was a postpartum doula before that, and a nanny before that.
-I had probably assisted in feeding over a hundred babies in the decade d been feeding babies for a decade before I made and met my own.
+I had probably assisted in feeding over a hundred babies in the decade before I made and met my own.
 My daughter is bright, hilarious, beautiful and driven as hell.
-She was also born not breathing, and as a result has cerebral palsy (a motor disability, look it up) and that impacts how she eats.
+She was also born not breathing, and as a result has cerebral palsy (a motor disability) and that impacts how she eats.
 No amount of training, experience or will power on my end was going to change that.

 This kind of birth event is rare, but as I had learned in the previous decade, feeding challenges are not.
 Despite spending my days with people crying over every possible feeding complication, I expected my experience to be different.
 I had the know-how to do it right.
 I knew how to prevent early engorgement, how to hand-express colostrum, I had AFFIRMATIONS, for goodness’ sake.
 I was prepared.
 I could latch a piranha on a watermelon, I’m that good at my job.